In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 can have multiple elements of different types.
 And just like a table

-having a name for each column, every element of a ROW
+having a name for each column, every element of a ROW has a

 name associated with the value.

-Depending on whether the ROW
+Depending on whether the ROW type is repeated (i.e.,

-), the translation into R is
+wrapped in an ARRAY), the translation into R is

 different.

-value to a named list in
+We translate single ROW value to a named list in

 R.

-Rather than interpret repeated ROW
+Rather than interpret repeated ROWs (i.e.,

-s) as a list of named lists, we
+ARRAY of ROWs) as a list of named lists, we

-translate the collection of ROW
+translate the collection of ROWs into a tibble.

-Presto type | R type |
+| Presto type | R type |

-Single ROW | named list |
+| Single ROW | named list |

-Repeated ROWs | tibble |
+| Repeated ROWs | tibble |

-types are translated into R
+ROW translationTo demonstrate how ROW types are translated into R

 types, we first create a table using an auxiliary

-function included in the
+create_primitive_rows_table() function included in the

 package.
 The resulting table has only 1 column named

-which is a ROW
+row_primitive_types which is a ROW that

 includes 18 sub-columns representing all supported primitive types.